Dynamical tides in Jupiter and other rotationally flattened planets and stars with stable stratification: Fully isentropic and stratified polytropes

 \section{Fully isentropic and stratified polytropes}

 In this section we describe the results from tidal calculations for simple but very rapidly rotating polytropic models with equilibrium pressure and density related by $P_0\propto \rho_0^\gamma$.
 We consider two polytropic relations: $\gamma=5/3$ and $\gamma=3/2$.
 Together with a purely constant first adiabatic exponent $\Gamma_1=5/3$, $\gamma=5/3$ and $\gamma=3/2$ polytropes are neutrally and stably stratified throughout (respectively).
-Our $\gamma=5/3$, neutrally stratified polytropes might be taken as reasonable models for fully convective compact objects or M-dwarfs.
-Meanwhile the $\gamma=3/2,$ stably stratified polytropes approximate some intermediate mass stars.
+The $\gamma=5/3$, neutrally stratified polytropes might be taken as reasonable models for fully convective compact objects or M-dwarfs.
+Meanwhile the $\gamma=3/2,$ stably stratified polytropes more closely approximate the interiors of main sequence stars.

 Aside from their general applicability, the separate cases of fully isentropic and fully stratified stars provide a useful introduction to the partially stratified models of Jupiter considered in Section \ref{sec:Jup}.
 For both values of $\gamma$, we compute the $m=2$ tidal response for oblate models rotating at up to $99\%$ of the dynamical frequency $\Omega_d=(GM/R_\text{eq}^3)^{1/2}$. $\Omega_d$ provides a rough approximation to the critical ``mass-shedding'' limit at which the stars become unbound at the equator \citep[for $\gamma=5/3$ and $3/2,$ the mass-shedding limits are $\Omega\simeq1.02\Omega_d$ and $1.01\Omega_d$, respectively;][]{Dewberry2022b}.